scorpido74/azure-docs.nl-nl/articles/governance/resource-graph/first-query-powershell.md

    Install-Module -Name Az.ResourceGraph
    ```

-1. Valideren of de module is geïmporteerd en de nieuwste versie is (0.7.5):
+1. Controleer of de module is geïmporteerd en de meest recente versie is (0.7.5):

    ```azurepowershell-interactive
    # Get a list of commands for the imported Az.ResourceGraph module